vesselspot/fabric-accelerator/README.md

 # Microsof Fabric Accelerator
 Welcome to the fabric-accelerator repository!
-This project is an acclerator to build a modern data platform on Microsoft Fabric en-to-end.
+This project is an accelerator to build a modern data platform on Microsoft Fabric end-to-end.
 Whether you're a data engineer, contributor, or just curious, this README will guide you through everything you need to know to get started.

 ## Features
 - Medallion architecture